data-dot-all/dataall/pages/architecture.md

 **Note**: data.all doesn't have a user store and does not create or manage groups.
 It relies only on information provided by the IdP; such as username, email, groups, etc...

 Data.all can also be configured to use any external Idp which uses OIDC.
-With this , data.all user will be authenticated with your Idp.
+With this, data.all user will be authenticated with your Idp.
 With external Idp, data.all doesn't maintain the user groups information.
 In order for data.all modules to work seamlessly, you will have to implement methods provided in the dataall/base/services/ServiceProvider.py and provide an instance of your implementation in the dataall/base/services/ServiceProviderFactory.py.
-For more information on deploying with external Idp, please checkoout the [Deploy to AWS](./deploy/deploy_aws.md) section.
+For more information on deploying with external Idp, please checkout the [Deploy to AWS](./deploy/deploy_aws.md) section.

 #### User Interface and User Guide